 Why did you chose Rotman?

-How has been your journey from preparing for GMAT to now being a Rotman student?
+How has been your journey from preparing for GMAT to getting into the Rotman MBA with scholarship, and now studying there?

 The journey was very quick !